 WM.
 AITCHESON.
-CENTRAL CITY, Col. Ter., July 8, 1874.
+CENTRAL CITY.
+Col. Ter., July 8, 1874.

-Mr. D. S. COVERT, Chicago: Mr. D. S. COVERT, Chicago:
+Mr. D. S. COVERT, Chicago:

+Mr. D. S. COVERT, Chicago:

-Dear Sir: We have the pleasure to inform you that the Safe, a No. 4 single-door, which we purchased a year ago of your traveling agent.
-Mr. Greenhood, was in our store during the large confisgration which took place on the 21st day of May, 1844.
+Dear Sir: We have the pleasure to inform you that the Safe, a No. 4 single door, which we purchased a year ago of your traveling agent.
+Mr. Greenbland, was in our store during the large conflagration which took place on the list day of May, 1874.
 The Safe was in the hot debris for forty-eight hours, and on opening the Safe, greatly to our surprise, we found all our books, valuable papers and moneys in as good condition as when placed there before the fire, not a paper being discolored.
 I enclose one of our Receipts, taken out of our Safe.
-So well were we pleased that we have purchased this day of your agent, Mr. Greenhood, a larger Safe.
+So well were we pleased that we have purchased this day of your agent, Mr. Greenbood, a larger Safe.

-We are yours respectfully,
+We are yours respectfully.

-J. BAUM & CROHN BROTHERS.

-Ishpanning, Michigan, May 29th, 1874.
+We are yours respectfully, J BAUM & CROHN BROTHERS.
+Isarumano, Michigan, May 29:h, 1874.

-D. S. COVERT: D. S. COVERT:

-Dear Sir: In the great fire which swept over the town of Ishpenning on the 19th April, 1874, and which almost entirely destroyed the town, we had a large stock of fine watches and jewelry, together with our books of account, in one of Diebold & Kienzle's Fire-Proof Safes.
-The heat was intense, and the bricks even being heated to a red heat, we thought it impossible that our Safe could eave its contents, but afterward, when we opened it, which we did by the Combination Lock, we found everything preserved in excellent condition, the jewelry only being a little discolored by heat and steam.
-The superiority of your Safe was proudly maintained from the fact that nearly every Safe in the place of other makes failed to preserve its contents in good condition.
-Yet ours was embjected to fully as intense a heat as any in the place.
+Dear Sir: In the great fire which swept over the town of labpenning on the 19th April, 1874, and which almost enthely destroyed the town, we had a large stock of fine watches and jewelry, together with our books of account, in one of Diebold & Kienzle's Fire-Proof Bares.
+The neat was intense, and the bricks even being heated to a red heat, we thought it impossible that our Bare could save its contents, but afterward, when we opened it, which we did by the Combination Lock, we found everything preserved in excellent condition, the jewelry only being a little discolored by heat and steam.
+The superiority of your Safe was proudly maintained from the fact that nearly every Safe in the place of other makes failed to pre-serve its contents in good condition.
+Yet ours was subjected to fully as intense a heat & any in the place.

 ED.
 GIRZESKOWSKY & CO.
+B. COVERT:

 ED.
 GIRZESKOWSKY & CO.

-We are almost daily in receipt of such testimonials an the above.
+We are almost daily if receipt of such testimonials as the above.

-A large stock of these celebrated Safes constantly on hund.
-Safes of other makes, taken in exchange for ours, for cele chesp.
+A large stock of these celebrated Safes constantly on hand.
+Safes of other makes, taken in exchange for ours, D. S. COVERT

-D. S. COVERT, General Agent DIEROLD.
-NORRIS & CO., (Late Diebold & Kienzie,) 57 STATE-ST.
+General Agent DIEBOLD.
+NORRIS & CO., (Late Diebold & Kienzle,)

+57 STATE-ST.

 Mark Twain and Warner's Book.
 Hollow objects when beat upon resound with a deafening noise.
-What then should be expected from the blows THE GILDED AGE, but an uncarthly din from the belabored heads of those who have been hit by it.
-But "In spite of rock, and tempest's ross, In spite of false lights on the shore," In spite of those whose heads are sore, have been sold in sixty days; the public like it and ask for more.
-It is the most rapid sale of any book on record.
-A few more peals of thunder from a certain portion of the press and we will have to duplicate our plates to supply the demand.
-Read the book and see "how it is yourself."
-Agents supplied from office near them.
-For information, address the publishers, AMERICAN PUBLISHING CO., Hartford, Com.
+What then should be expected from the blows but an unearthly din from the belabored heads of those who have been hit by it.
+But "In spite of rock, and tempest's roar, In spite of false lights on the abore,"